-Monica McNab and Julian Krack (Swing)
+Julian Krack (Swing)

 Julian has been dancing Lindy hop since 2005, starting in his home town of Adelaide before learning further afield from many international teachers including several sojourns at the famous Herrang dance camp, as well as studying the dance in America's coolest Swing dance scenes.
 He has taught both internationally and more locally – one of the Adelaide Swing Sesh's original teachers and founder of the Adelaide Uni Swing Dance Club; and he has participated in a competition or three – landing 2nd place in the Open Jack and Jill the Australian